srvk/eesen/README.md

 Eesen is released as **an open-source project** under the highly non-restrictive **Apache License Version 2.0**.
 We **welcome community contribution**.

 Eesen was created and has been maintained by [Yajie Miao](http://www.cs.cmu.edu/~ymiao/) from Carnegie Mellon University.
+Email [Yajie Miao](mailto:yajiemiao@gmail.com) if you have any questions or suggestions.

 # References